skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/roi_primer_worksheet.md

 Connect directly to your competitive landscape and disruption diagnostic.
 Do not describe the industry.
 State the strategic consequence if the client does not act.

-### Format
+### Format and draft

 How should [client] respond to [specific disruption force] in order to [strategic objective] before [time horizon]?

-### Your draft
+**How should Georgian Post respond to increasing Chinese imports in order to dominate last-mile parcel delivery before the market saturation?**

 - Strategic rationale (two sentences):
 - Connection to disruption diagnostic:
 - Connection to competitive landscape:

-How should Georgian Post respond to increasing Chinese imports in order to dominate last-mile parcel delivery before the market saturation?

-Georgian Post must partner exclusively with Chinese e-commerce giants like Taobao and Pinduoduo to capture booming import demand before local couriers like USA2GEORGIA and Onex consolidate the market.
-Launching cash-on-delivery and installment payment options now will allow Gpost to differentiate their services, so they no longer have to compete on delivery price alone.
+**Georgian Post must partner exclusively with Chinese e-commerce giants like Taobao and Pinduoduo to capture booming import demand before local couriers like USA2GEORGIA and Onex consolidate the market.
+Launching cash-on-delivery and installment payment options now will allow Gpost to differentiate their services, so they no longer have to compete on delivery price alone.**

 ---